| |

 Q: Um, one more thing

 A: Have I ever won any awards?
 Surprisingly, yes!
-Here are a few:
+Here are a few from my time in the alt-weekly world:

 AAAS Science Journalism Award, 2008, (from

-the American Association for the Advancement of Science) for "In
+the American Association for the Advancement of Science).

 Society of Professional Journalists, Northern California, Best